(This page revised December 13, 2023)

 Pen 2, also immediately after being used, went to Lieutenant General Arthur E. Percival, who was the British commander at the surrender of Singapore on February 15, 1942.
 He, too, was found in Manchuria.
 This pen is now in the collection of the Cheshire Military Museum, located in the city of Chester, England.

 Pen 5 was the personal property of Major General Whitney, borrowed from him for the ceremony.
 Whipple identifies Whitney’s pen as a Sheaffer pen but gives no further detail; however, the pronounced gleam from its center band in the color photograph below identifies it tentatively as an Autograph pen, fitted with a broad solid gold band on which the owner’s signature could be engraved.
-If this is the correct identification, it would be a Model 75.
+If this is the correct identification, it would be a Model 75, as shown here in a cut from Sheaffer’s August 1, 1937, catalog.
 After signing with Whitney’s pen, MacArthur laid it down and proceeded to sign with Pen 6, which he had been carrying in his shirt pocket.

 Whipple’s statement aside, how can we be certain that Pen 6 was a Little Red, not a Big Red?
 The following color photograph (clickable image) shows MacArthur signing with Pen 6.
-It is certain that MacArthur posted the pen because a Big Red, if unposted, would not have extended so far above his hand when he was writing.
+It is certain that MacArthur posted the pen because a Big Red, if unposted, would not have extended so far above his hand when he was writing, and a Little Red would have been even less visible.
 Experimentation has shown that a Big Red, when posted, is long enough that it would have extended much farther than the pen in the photo, far enough that its cap bands would be at least partially visible.
 However, a Little Red, when posted, presents the same appearance as the pen in the photo.

 Fraser’s appropriation of these pens was not what MacArthur had in mind, however, and Whipple records that Pens 3 and 4 were retrieved by MacArthur’s chief of intelligence, Major General Charles A. Willoughby.
 MacArthur had intended to donate them to West Point and the U.S. National Archives.
 Apparently, he did not make those donations, and both pens are now in the collection of the MacArthur Memorial.
 (As of this writing, one is on loan to the Pentagon.)
 No one kept track of which of these pens was which; accordingly, it is not known whether the pen shown here is Pen 3 or Pen 4.